ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

 2. Download this repository, which is largely based on:
 https://github.com/datitran/object_detector_app and https://towardsdatascience.com/building-a-real-time-object-recognition-app-with-tensorflow-and-opencv-b7a2b4ebdc32

+3. Install tkinter for python3 to use the tkinter GUI

-3. Download the IPCam Android app onto your Android phone, and start the IPCam server
+4. Download the IPCam Android app onto your Android phone, and start the IPCam server

-4. Install tkinter for python3 to use the tkinter GUI

-5. Run the object_detection_multithreading.py script with arguments:
+5. Run the object_detection_multithreading.py script (using workon dl4cv) with arguments:
-    IP addr and port of the IPCam server --source/-src='0.0.0.0:8080' IP addr of the this computer --destination/-dst='0.0.0.0' Width of the frames in the video stream --width=480
+    IP addr and port of the IPCam server --source/-src='0.0.0.0:8080'
+    IP addr of the this computer --destination/-dst='0.0.0.0'
+    Width of the frames in the video stream --width=480
     Height of the frames in the video stream --height=360
     Number of workers --num-workers=2